capnproto/capnproto/doc/cxx.md

     capnpc myproto.capnp

 This will create `myproto.capnp.h` and `myproto.capnp.c++` in the same directory as `myproto.capnp`.
+(Currently, it also dumps some debug info to stdout, e.g. the offset of each field.)

 _TODO: This will become more complicated later as we add support for more languages and such._